mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/admin-guide.md

 ## Selecting Balsamiq Wireframes Editors

-If you purchased your plugin license via Atlassian Marketplace all of your JIRA users will be able to access the plugin.
+If you purchased your plugin license via Atlassian Marketplace, all of your JIRA users will be able to access the plugin.

-If you purchased your plugin license from Balsamiq depending on your Balsamiq Wireframes and JIRA license levels you might see different instructions on the plugin licensing page regarding who can create and edit new wireframes.
+If instead you purchased your plugin license from Balsamiq, depending on your Balsamiq Wireframes and JIRA license levels, you might see different instructions on the plugin licensing page regarding who can create and edit new wireframes.

-In short: if your plugin license is lower than your JIRA license, you’ll have to create a JIRA user group (by default called _balsamiq-wireframes-editors_) and add people to it manually, making sure you don’t add more than what your plugin allows for.
+In short: if your plugin license is lower than your JIRA license, you’ll have to create a JIRA user group (by default called _balsamiq-wireframes-editors_) and add people to it manually, making sure that you don’t add more than what your plugin allows for.

 You can customize the name of the Balsamiq Wireframes editors group in the add-on configuration page.